-The Dremel tool comes with a 1/8inch collet, and some sizes are also compatible with the rotary tool.
-The manual that comes inside the package gives you a guideline and helps you choose the right bit for your application.
+The Dremel tool comes with a 1/8-inch collet, and some sizes are compatible with the rotary tool.
+The manual inside the package gives you a guideline and helps you choose the right bit for your application.
 The rotary tool does not make noise and allows you to carve out wood freehanded.
 It squeezes into tight and tiny spaces.

 - Value for the money

 - High quality